-On June 21, 2021, the Authority entered into a 3-year contract with the American Family Life Assurance Company of Columbus ("Aflac") to administer the claims of the Program with total fees of approximately \$72 million over the contract period.
+On June 21, 2021, the Authority entered into a contract with the American Family Life Assurance Company of Columbus ("Aflac") to administer the claims of the Program from December 2021 through December 2024 with total fees of approximately \$72 million over the contract period.
+The Authority exercised the contractual right to extend the contract 2 additional years through December 2026.